herlon214/slack-nodejs-bot/README.md

 This project is ready to be used with docker, there's a `Dockerfile` and you can edit as you want.

-If you want to enter in the container to run you can just type `./bin/run_dev` and you'll enter in the container :tada:
+If you want to enter in the container to run, just type `./bin/run_dev` and you'll enter in the container :tada:

 ## Environment